-The Company had agreements with two organizations that sell the Company's offerings and services in defined areas of the country.
-The Company exercised its right to terminate the first reseller agreement and acquired certain assets of the reseller in May 2014 as described in Note 5 of the audited consolidated financial statements and related notes for the year ended June 30, 2014 included in the Company's Annual Report on Form 10-K filed with the SEC on August 22, 2014.
-The Company paid the first reseller \$614 during the three months ended September 30, 2013, under the reseller agreement and paid the first reseller \$2,385 during the three months ended September 30, 2014 under the terms of the asset purchase agreement signed at closing in May 2014.
+The Company had agreements with two organizations that sell the Company's offerings and services in defined areas of the country, one of which was terminated in May 2014.
+The Company exercised its right to terminate the first reseller agreement and acquired substantially all of the assets of the reseller in May 2014 as described in Note 5 of the audited consolidated financial statements and related notes for the year ended June 30, 2014 included in the Company's Annual Report on Form 10-K filed with the SEC on August 22, 2014.
+The Company paid the first reseller \$737 and \$1,351 during the three and six months ended December 31, 2013, respectively, under the terminated reseller agreement.
+The Company paid the first reseller \$200 and \$2,585 during the three and six months ended December 31, 2014, respectively, under the terms of the asset purchase agreement signed at closing in May 2014.

 The initial term of the second reseller agreement commenced in June 2009 and is set to expire in June 2016 unless renewed or terminated.
-The second reseller agreement provided that the reseller may terminate the agreement by providing nine months' prior notice or upon an initial public offering by the Company.
+The second reseller agreement originally provided that the reseller may terminate the agreement by providing nine months' prior notice or upon an initial public offering by the Company.
 The Company amended this agreement in December of 2013 to provide that the reseller may not give a nine-month termination notice until after the earlier of (i) six months following the closing of an initial public offering by the Company or (ii) December 31, 2014.
 In addition, the Company, but not the reseller, has the right to terminate the agreement at any time.
 If a termination were to occur, the purchase price of the assets would be equal to 3.3 times the net revenues of the reseller for the 12 months preceding the termination effective date.
-The Company paid the second reseller \$492 and \$635 during the three-month periods ended September 30, 2013 and 2014, respectively.
+The Company paid the second reseller \$471 and \$695 during the three-month periods ended December 31, 2013 and 2014, respectively and \$963 and \$1,330 during the six-month periods ended December 31, 2013 and 2014, respectively.